hsso/crete/README.md

 After running either of these scripts you can add the definition of the RATRAN and RATRANRUN environment variables to initialize these variables for login shells in the shell-specific files `~/.bashrc`, `~/.zshrc` or `~/.cshrc`.

+The IR radiation is specified as pumping coefficients in the file `amc/getmatrix.f`.
+One needs to use the `g_ir` array for ortho- or para-water by uncommenting the corresponding definition and include the heliocentric distance to scale the coefficients in lines 103 and 104.